calimero-network/core/CODE_OF_CONDUCT.md

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].

-Community Impact Guidelines were inspired by [Mozilla's code of conduct enforcement ladder][Mozilla CoC].
+Community Impact Guidelines were inspired by Mozilla's code of conduct enforcement ladder.

-For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq][FAQ].
-Translations are available at [https://www.contributor-covenant.org/translations][translations].
+For answers to common questions about this code of conduct, see the FAQ at [FAQ](https://www.contributor-covenant.org/faq).
+Translations are available at [translations](https://www.contributor-covenant.org/translations).

 [homepage]: https://www.contributor-covenant.org
 [v2.1]: https://www